 The DIY approach rarely works, because the insects can hide in the unlikeliest of places and the eggs are usually left to hatch.
 Only a trained and experienced exterminator can identify your bed bug infestation and eradicate the problem fast.

-How Much Does Bed Bug Control Cost?
+How Much Does Bed Bug Treatment Cost?

 The more extensive your infestation, the more expensive treatment tends to be.
 For that reason, it is important to call an exterminator at the first sign of bed bugs if you want easier and less expensive bed bug treatment.

-We use a variety of treatments to rid your home of bed bugs.
+At Final Exterminators, we use a variety of treatments to rid your home of bed bugs.
 The type of treatment we use depends on the type and size of the infestation you have.